zerkz/BB_API_Tester/README.md

 ## TODO

+* add support for remianing core API

-* let test be specified as a diff from the previous result (useful for things like address & cart additions/update/removal)
+* let individual tests be specified as a diff from the previous result (useful for things like address & cart additions/update/removal)

 * store log.txt as a formatted html page
   * let diffs and json be minimized for clean viewing of focus areas